Talmud: Babylonian Talmud

 The Babylonian Talmud (Talmud Bavli) consists of documents compiled over the period of late antiquity (3rd to 6th centuries).
-During this time, the most important of the Jewish centres in Mesopotamia, a region called "Babylonia" in Jewish sources and later known as Iraq, were Nehardea, Nisibis (modern Nusaybin), Mahoza (al-Mada'in, just to the south of what is now Baghdad), Pumbedita (near present-day al Anbar Governorate), and the Sura Academy, probably located about 60 km south of Baghdad.
+During this time, the most important of the Jewish centres in Mesopotamia, a region called "Babylonia" in Jewish sources (see Talmudic academies in Babylonia) and later known as Iraq, were Nehardea, Nisibis (modern Nusaybin), Mahoza (al-Mada'in, just to the south of what is now Baghdad), Pumbedita (near present-day al Anbar Governorate), and the Sura Academy, probably located about 60 km south of Baghdad.

-The Babylonian Talmud comprises the Mishnah and the Babylonian Gemara, the latter representing the culmination of more than 300 years of analysis of the Mishnah in the Talmudic Academies in Babylonia.
-The foundations of this process of analysis were laid by Abba Arika (175–247), a disciple of Judah ha-Nasi.
+The Babylonian Talmud comprises the culmination of centuries of analysis and dialectic surrounding the Mishnah in the Talmudic Academies in Babylonia.
+According to tradition, the foundations of this process of analysis were laid by Abba Arika (175–247), a disciple of Judah ha-Nasi.
 Tradition ascribes the compilation of the Babylonian Talmud in its present form to two Babylonian sages, Rav Ashi and Ravina II.
 Rav Ashi was president of the Sura Academy from 375 to 427.
-The work begun by Rav Ashi was completed by Ravina, who is traditionally regarded as the final Amoraic expounder.
-Accordingly, traditionalists argue that Ravina's death in 475 is the latest possible date for the completion of the redaction of the Talmud.
-However, even on the most traditional view, a few passages are regarded as the work of a group of rabbis who edited the Talmud after the end of the Amoraic period, known as the Savoraim or Rabbanan Savora'e (meaning "reasoners" or "considerers").

-Comparison of style and subject matter

-There are significant differences between the two Talmud compilations.
-The language of the Jerusalem Talmud is a western Aramaic dialect, which differs from the form of Aramaic in the Babylonian Talmud.
-The Talmud Yerushalmi is often fragmentary and difficult to read, even for experienced Talmudists.
-The redaction of the Talmud Bavli, on the other hand, is more careful and precise.
-The law as laid down in the two compilations is basically similar, except in emphasis and in minor details.
-The Jerusalem Talmud has not received much attention from commentators, and such traditional commentaries as exist are mostly concerned with comparing its teachings to those of the Talmud Bavli.
+In this time, he began the creation of the written Talmud, a written project passed onto and completed by Ravina, the final Amoraic expounder.
+Accordingly, the latest traditional date for the Talmud is often placed at 475, the year Ravina died.
+However, even on traditional views, a final redaction is still thought to have been made by the Savoraim ("reasoners", "considerers") in the sixth century.

+Comparison

+Unlike the Western Aramaic dialect of the Jerusalem Talmud, the Babylonian Talmud has a Babylonian Aramaic dialect.
+The Jerusalem is also more fragmentary (and difficult to read) due to a less complete redactional process.
+Discussions in the Babylonian Talmud are more discursive, rambling, rely more on anecdote and argumentation by syllogism and induction, whereas those in the Jerusalem Talmud are more factual and apply argumentation through logical deduction.
+The Babylonian Talmud is much longer, with about 2.5 million words in total.
+Proportionally, more Babylonian material is non-legal (aggadah), constituting a third of its material, compared to a sixth of the Jerusalem.
+The Babylonian Talmud has received significantly more interest and coverage from commentators.

+Maimonides drew influence from both Babylonian and Jerusalem Talmuds, although he favored the latter over the former when principles between them conflicted.
+As the Palestinian Jewish community declined in influence and the Babylonian community became the intellectual center of the Diaspora, the Babylonian Talmud became the more widely accepted and popular version.
+Whereas the Jerusalem Talmud only includes the opinions of Israelite rabbis (the Ma'arava), the Babylonian Talmud also includes Babylonian authorities, in addition to later authorities because of its later date.
+As such, it is regarded as more comprehensive.

-Neither the Jerusalem nor the Babylonian Talmud covers the entire Mishnah: for example, a Babylonian Gemara exists only for 37 out of the 63 tractates of the Mishnah.
+Neither covers the entire Mishnah.
+For example, the Babylonian commentary only covers 37 of 63 Mishnaic tractates.
 In particular: